 Whether or not the party that injured you has insurance coverage could play a part in setting the value of your case.
 If you are injured by someone that is uninsured, it is possible that they lack the financial assets to make you whole.
 Even if liability is clear, they could simply be unable to pay everything you deserve.

-That is often not the case when insurance coverage is involved.
-Insurance companies have endless resources and obligation to cover the damages caused by their insured.
+That is often not the case when an insurance company is involved.
+Insurance companies play a crucial role in settlement negotiations and claims processing, significantly affecting the recovery amount.
+Insurance companies have endless resources and an obligation to cover the damages caused by their insured.
 Keep in mind that every policy has limits, so if your damages exceed that amount you might not have all of your damages covered.

 Liability